You can edit the following options on the Table tab of the target definition:

 When you change the target definition type from flat file to relational, you lose all flat file property information.
 If you change the target definition back to a flat file, the Designer uses default values for the flat file properties.
 The Workflow Manager invalidates all sessions using the target.

 If you change the target type from flat file to relational, the Workflow Manager invalidates all sessions that use the target.
 However, you can change a target type from relational to flat file without invalidating sessions that use the target.

 Flat file information.

-When the database type is flat file, define the flat file properties by clicking the Advanced button.
+When the database type is flat file, you can define the flat file properties by clicking the Advanced button.

-To add options to a flat file source or target definition:
+To add options to a relational target definition:

 The Edit Tables dialog box appears.

-Click the Rename button to edit the source or target name and the business name.
+Click the Rename button to edit the target name and the business name.

 To add a description, type a description in the Description field.